Dr Fani Deligianni

 Recently, her work has been focused on workload assessment based on neurophysiological signals.
 She has also done work on human motion analysis with wearable sensors and single rgb(d) camera.

 She is part of the Information, Data & Analysis Section (IDA) section.

 Fani Deligianni is the lead of the digital healthcare theme at the School of Computing Science.
 Her interests include:

 - Healthcare Informatics

 For more information visit:

-- Propose your own PhD project in any of the areas of my research interests.
-It is required you have strong programming skills and/or experience in deep learning (Deadline for project submissions are the 30th of June.
+- PhD Scholarships: Deadline for project submissions are the 21th of September for UK/EU.
 Details for how to apply can be found here.
 Please, contact me to discuss topics and send along your CV.

 - Object Oriented Software Engineering